 Mental Ability.
-Students shall score at or above the 96th percentile on a composite or full-scale score or appropriate component score.
+Students shall score at or above the 96th percentile on a composite or full-scale score or appropriate component score on an approved nationally age normed mental ability test.

 Achievement.
 Students shall score at or above the 90th percentile on the total battery, total math or total reading section(s) of a norm-referenced achievement test.